Mayo Clinic heart transplant surgeons have performed hundreds of procedures since the heart transplant program began in 1988.

 Volumes and statistics are maintained separately for the three Mayo Clinic locations.
 Taken together or separately, transplant patients at Mayo Clinic enjoy excellent results.

-Surgeons at Mayo Clinic in Florida have performed more than 167 heart transplants and eight heart-lung transplants since the program began in 2001.
+A total of 27 heart transplants were performed at Mayo Clinic in Florida in 2019.
+More than 350 heart transplants and nine heart-lung transplants have been completed since the program began in 2001.
 Mayo surgeons have performed combined transplants, such as heart-kidney and heart-lung-liver transplants.

+A total of 28 heart transplants were performed at Mayo Clinic in Minnesota in 2019.
 Mayo Clinic's outcomes for heart transplantation compare favorably with national norms.
-Doctors at Mayo Clinic in Minnesota have transplanted more than 450 adult and pediatric patients, including both isolated heart transplants and combined transplants such as heart-liver, heart-kidney and others.
+Doctors at Mayo Clinic in Minnesota have transplanted more than 710 adult and pediatric patients, including both isolated heart transplants and combined transplants such as heart-liver, heart-kidney and others.
 The program began in 1988.